 This was exactly the reason I chose to write about The Queen from the perspective of her corgi in my most recent book.
 And in it I suggested that it’s not material things that inspires Her Majesty, nor the grand gesture.
 It is, rather, our intentions or motivations which are the source of wellbeing.
 In the second chapter of the book, I introduce the theme of doing ‘small acts with great love.’

-The Queen’s Corgi: On Purpose was published last September.
-So you can imagine my surprise when, on Christmas Day, I turned on TV to watch the Queen use her traditional Christmas message to encourage people to do ‘small things with great love’!
+The Queen’s Corgi: On Purpose was published in September 2016.
+So you can imagine my surprise when, on Christmas Day 2016, I turned on TV to watch the Queen use her traditional Christmas message to encourage people to do ‘small things with great love’!

 There were, in fact, quite a few themes in the book which she touched on in her address.
 Which delighted me, because her message seemed to confirm many of the assumptions I had made about her – as I do about The Dalai Lama in my Dalai Lama’s Cat books.